Azure/AppService/_posts/2021-03-02-asmc-apex-domain.md

 category: certsdomains
 ---

 App Service Managed Certificate (preview) now lets you secure your apex domains on your web apps at no additional charge.
-This feature is similar to the current App Service Managed Certificate sub-domain support where you can create a standard certificate valid for six months which will automatically renew a month prior expiration.
+This feature is similar to the current App Service Managed Certificate sub-domain support where you can create a standard certificate valid for six months which will automatically renew around 45 days before expiration.
 Your TLS/SSL bindings will also be automatically updated.
 If you have several domains, you will need to separately create an App Service Managed Certificate for each of them; wildcard certificate is not supported for this feature.

 ## Getting started